OfficeDev/hands-on-labs/Ignite18/outlook-add-in-lab/Lab.md

 1. In Visual Studio Code, open the file **my-outlook-add-in-manifest.xml**.

 1. Replace the entire contents of the file with the following XML markup, and save the file.
-Notice the following things about this markup:

-    - The `Rule` element specifies the activation rule that should be evaluated for this add-in.
-In this case, the specified rule evaluates to `true` for an `Appointment` item.

-    - The `ExtensionPoint` element defines the button on the ribbon that will open the add-in's task pane.
+Notice that the `ExtensionPoint` element defines the button on the ribbon that will open the add-in's task pane.
 In this case, the button will appear on the ribbon only for an appointment organizer.

     ```xml
     <?xml version="1.0" encoding="UTF-8"?>